Wind-WindKids/winding/samples/sophieandwind/frost.md

 Her voice was gentle, but there was a stillness in it.
 Wind tried to understand, but he couldn’t.

+He didn't think she should sit there alone, so he changed his routine — pausing on the flying, to keep her company.

 --
 sunday: spread, landscape-oriented